Hair Zinc Levels and the Efficacy of Oral Zinc Supplementation in Children with Atopic Dermatitis

 Introduction

 Atopic dermatitis (AD) is a chronic inflammatory skin condition that affects patients of various age groups, characterized by pruritus, eczematous lesions, and disrupted barrier function.
-Zinc, an essential trace element, plays a critical role in skin health, immune function, and inflammatory regulation, making its deficiency a potential factor in the pathophysiology of AD.
-However, the role of zinc supplementation in managing AD remains controversial, warranting further investigation.

 This study aimed to explore zinc deficiency in children with atopic dermatitis and evaluate the efficacy of oral zinc supplementation in alleviating the symptoms of the condition.